ymherklotz/verismith/experiments/instructions.md

     cabal install verismith

-<a id="org081925a"></a>
+<a id="org6a59bc9"></a>

 # Finding failures in Yosys 0.8

 Yosys 0.8 was found to fail about 30% of the time, which means that it should be quite simple to find errors in it.
 However, different versions of Yosys can be tested this way as well and should also result in failures, such as Yosys 0.9 or Yosys commit hashes 3333e00 or 70d0f38.

 However, to find failures in Yosys 0.8, a newer version of Yosys has to be used for the equivalence check.
 For this we can use Yosys master.
-An alternative for this is to use a simulator with a testbench, which is also supported by Verismith using Icarus Verilog.
+An alternative for this is to use a simulator with a test bench, which is also supported by Verismith using Icarus Verilog.

+**Note**: The most common error in Yosys 0.8 is regarding for loops, which are not dealt that well with the reducer at the moment.

-<a id="orgb118ae3"></a>
+<a id="org546cb88"></a>

 ## Installing Yosys master